 Ride the route yourself?
 Download GPX 13th stage 2025 Giro d’Italia.

-Stage 13 of the Giro gets underway at 12:55, with the finish expected around 17:15 – both are local times (CEST).
+The race is expected to finish around 17:15 local time (CEST).
 For details, see the timings in the slideshow below this article.

 Giro d’Italia 2025 stage 13: routes, profiles, videos